 The Latest on Taiwan’s Border Closure

-While the Taiwan travel ban persists for tourists, the slow easing of restrictions for business travelers and students offers hope.
-On the other hand, it’s important for all of us to temper out expectations.
-Taiwan Tourism Bureau expressed back in May that it would like to begin welcoming foreign tourists again in October; this was before Covid resurged worldwide throughout June and July (and, in an even bigger way, in the Northern Hemisphere, starting in autumn).
+While the Taiwan travel ban persists for tourists, the slow easing of restrictions for business travelers and students offers hope—or at least it did, before it was halted in January 2021.
+Indeed, while Taiwan seems to be moving the discussion of its border status forward as of March 2021, it’s important for all of us to temper our expectations.
+Taiwan Tourism Bureau expressed in May 2020 that it would like to begin welcoming foreign tourists again that October; this was before Covid resurged worldwide throughout June and July (and, in an even bigger way, in the Northern Hemisphere, starting in autumn).

 The good news, whether you want to visit Taiwan in 2021 or prefer to wait until 2022 when things are truly “back to normal,” is that coronavirus will soon be tamed by science and technology.
-Indeed, with the recent arrival of efficacy readouts on the first batch of vaccines and emergency use having been authorized monoclonal antibody therapies, an actual end to the pandemic is in sight for the first time.
-If these positive trends continue, Taiwan (and other countries) will be much more likely to fully re-open their borders.
+Indeed, now that more than have a dozen vaccines have been approved or authorized around the world, an actual end to the pandemic is in sight for the first time.
+If these positive trends continue, Taiwan (and other countries) will fully re-open its borders before we know it.

 Stay Up to Date With Taiwan Travel Restrictions